camassia-io/spring-boot-test-dbunit/README.md

     class DemoTestConfiguration {

         /*
+        This is the minimum connection config you need to provide to get Db Unit working */
+        @Bean
+        fun connectionSupplier(ds: DataSource) = DataSourceConnectionSupplier(ds)

+        /*
         This example uses an in memory H2 Database.
-        If your DataSource is already available via component scanning then this is not necessary.
-        The Spring-boot-test-dbunit library requires a DataSource bean to be registered at a minimum.
-        If you would prefer to use an alternative connection type than a DataSource, see the Customization options below.
         */
         @Bean
         fun dataSource(): DataSource = DataSourceBuilder
             .create()